learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q58.** A developer wants to hint to the browser to establish a connection to `https://api.example.com` early — before any actual fetch is made — to reduce latency.
+**Q.** A developer wants to hint to the browser to establish a connection to `https://api.example.com` early — before any actual fetch is made — to reduce latency.
 Which `<link>` relationship achieves this?

 - A) `<link rel="prefetch" href="https://api.example.com">`
 - B) `<link rel="preload" href="https://api.example.com" as="fetch">`